tortibulle/mpdx/CONTRIBUTING.md

 Then install the development the development dependencies:

     $> bundle install
+    $> bundle exec rake db:migrate

+Make sure memcached and redis are running

 Now you should be able to run the entire suite using:

     $> bundle exec rspec spec

+MPDX also includes the `guard` gem, so if you like continous testing during development, run:

+    $> bundle exec guard

 ### 5. Add an entry to /etc/hosts
 Several callback services (including facebook and CAS) like to have a real hostname